metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_single_v1beta1_manifest.md

 - `extra_args` (Map of String) extra args like maxBytesPerSecond default 0
 - `extra_envs` (Attributes List) (see [below for nested schema](#nestedatt--spec--vm_backup--extra_envs))
 - `image` (Attributes) Image - docker image settings for VMBackuper (see [below for nested schema](#nestedatt--spec--vm_backup--image))
-- `log_format` (String) LogFormat for VMBackup to be configured with.default or json
+- `log_format` (String) LogFormat for VMBackup to be configured with. default or json
 - `log_level` (String) LogLevel for VMBackup to be configured with.
 - `port` (String) Port for health check connections
-- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--vm_backup--resources))
+- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--vm_backup--resources))
-- `restore` (Attributes) Restore Allows to enable restore options for podRead more: https://docs.victoriametrics.com/vmbackupmanager.html#restore-commands (see [below for nested schema](#nestedatt--spec--vm_backup--restore))
+- `restore` (Attributes) Restore Allows to enable restore options for pod Read more: https://docs.victoriametrics.com/vmbackupmanager.html#restore-commands (see [below for nested schema](#nestedatt--spec--vm_backup--restore))
 - `snapshot_create_url` (String) SnapshotCreateURL overwrites url for snapshot create
 - `snapshot_delete_url` (String) SnapShotDeleteURL overwrites url for snapshot delete
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.VolumeMounts specified will be appended to other VolumeMounts in the vmbackupmanager container,that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vm_backup--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
+VolumeMounts specified will be appended to other VolumeMounts in the vmbackupmanager container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vm_backup--volume_mounts))

 <a id="nestedatt--spec--vm_backup--credentials_secret"></a>
 ### Nested Schema for `spec.vm_backup.credentials_secret`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined